Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 21/README.md

 The **Ambassador Pattern** involves containers that act as **proxies between the pod and external systems**.
 Unlike the sidecar pattern, the ambassador is focused on handling **external communication**.

 #### **Use Cases**:
+- outsource
 1. **API Gateways**: Proxy external client requests to internal services, routing traffic based on paths or headers (e.g., `/api/orders` to Order Service).
-2. **Connection Management**: Optimize and pool connections to external resources like databases or APIs, ensuring efficient usage (e.g., managing PostgreSQL connections).
+2. **Connection Management**: Optimize and pool connections to external resources like databases or APIs, ensuring efficient usage (e.g., managing PostgreSQL connections), Keep open connection for 10 minites, to reduce resource usage while opening a connection.
 3. **Security**: Terminate TLS or add authentication layers (e.g., handling OAuth token validation before forwarding requests).

 #### **Examples**: